emi876/csv-merge-pipeline/README.md

 ## Refresh Logic

 This pipeline uses **EventBridge** to re-run on a schedule (e.g., daily).
 This ensures the merged dataset stays current without relying on S3 event notifications.
+Since the dataset does not change frequently this seems like an appropriate frequency with which to run the Lambda.

 ---